-Why?
 Soda often has other potentially harmful ingredients, including sugar.
-While sugar does not have an impact on breast milk, it can cause energy crashes in you — which kind of defeats the purpose!
+While sugar does not impact breast milk, it can cause energy crashes — which kind of defeats the purpose!

 Of all caffeinated beverages, tea has the lowest levels of caffeine and can be consumed regularly by breastfeeding moms without major risks.

-There are even specially-formulated teas for breastfeeding moms that support healthy breast milk production and lactation:
+There are even specially-formulated lactation teas for breastfeeding moms that support healthy breast milk production and lactation:

 Many tea brands also offer caffeine-free blends — this means you can have your warm morning cuppa without worry!